groupdocs-conversion/GroupDocs.Conversion-Docs/python-net/getting-started/quick-start-guide.md

 ## Example 1: Convert document

 To quickly test the library, let’s convert a DOCX file to PDF.
-You can also download the app that we're going to buid [here](/conversion/python-net/_sample_files/getting-started/quick-start-guide/convert_docx_to_pdf.zip).
+You can also download the app that we're going to build [here](/conversion/python-net/_sample_files/getting-started/quick-start-guide/convert_docx_to_pdf.zip).

 {{< tabs "demo_app_convert_docx_to_pdf">}}
 {{< tab "convert_docx_to_pdf.py" >}}